Pitcher Corey Kluber, Red Sox finalize $10M, 1-year contract

-BOSTON (AP) — Two-time AL Cy Young Award winner Corey Kluber and the Boston Red Sox finalized a $10 million, one-year contract on Thursday.
+BOSTON — Two-time AL Cy Young Award winner Corey Kluber and the Boston Red Sox finalized a one-year, $10 million contract.

 The deal includes an $11 million club option for 2024, which could escalate by $2 million based on starts this year: $500,000 for 20 and $750,000 apiece for 25 and 30.